 All the folks who practice digital art today started their training with traditional art.

 Don’t believe me?

-Baby boomers, Gen X, millennials, Gen Z, whichever generation they might be from, began their art journey with traditional means of art like sketching.
+Baby boomers, Gen X, millennials, and Gen Z, whichever generation they might be from, began their art journey with traditional means of art like sketching.

 Come on, don’t tell me they never doodled with a pencil during their childhood! (doodling is a form of traditional art).